Qamaruddin Siyalwi: Muslim League

 He became the president of the Sargodha branch of the Muslim League.
 He went to all corners of subcontinent to vote for the Muslim League in the election of 1946.
 He particularly walked along with Pir of Zakori in North-West Frontier Province to vote for the independence of Pakistan in the referendum of 1947.
 After the inception of Pakistan, he wrote to Quaid-e-Azam to congratulate him and emphasize the need for promulgation of Islamic laws.
 Replying his letter Quaid-e-Azam wrote "Efforts on part of Mashaikhs in the Pakistan Movement are highly commendable.
 Rest assured Islamic laws will be promulgated in Pakistan."

-In the Indo-Pakistani War of 1965, Sialvi donated all the jewelry of his family to the Pakistan Army.
+In the India–Pakistan war of 1965, Siyalwi donated all the jewelry of his family to the Pakistan Army.
 In 1970 he became the president of Jamiat Ulema-i-Pakistan (JUP) and under his leadership party won seven seats in the National Assembly.
 Under his leadership, the party fared very well in the election of 1970.
 He was twice nominated as a member of the Islamic Ideology Council, where he worked hard to make the existing laws according to Islam.

-Sialvi was awarded Tamgha-e-Imtiaz (Medal of Excellence), the fourth-highest award of Pakistan, by the President of Pakistan in 1981.
+Siyalwi was awarded Tamgha-e-Imtiaz (Medal of Excellence), the fourth-highest award of Pakistan, by the President of Pakistan in 1981.